Rio Mayo titi monkey: Location, habitat and activity

 Rio Mayo titis usually live in dry woodland areas with a lot of vines and plants.
-They are found in the Atlantic Coast of Brazil and in tropical areas of the Amazon, the upper Paraguay basin, in Boirio, and Santa Cruz.
 They are found in Peru in the northern part of the Department of San Martin, at altitudes of 750–950 meters and also in the foothills of the Andes.

 One P. oenanthe family was studied by scientist DeLuycker from October 2004 to September 2005.
 The studied family consisted of a mother and father, two offspring, and a baby born within the study period.
 The family was observed to live in bamboo stands and low forests with trees with a mean height of 6.8 meters.
 The family used only five sleeping sites during the year-long study time, two of them only rarely.

 Sleeping and resting was the most common activity, followed by traveling, and then eating and foraging.
 The P. oenanthe also socialized with others of their own kind.
 However, forest degradation and disturbed habitats had a negative effect on P. oenanthe sociability.